Environmental Monitors on Lobster Traps and Large Trawlers

 While the project was initiated at NOAA's Northeast Fisheries Science Center in 2001, the Gulf of Maine Lobster Foundation leads the administration/operations along with several partners.

-To see a map of observations from the last month, click here.
+To see a map of bottom temperature observations from the last month, click here.

-To see a sample of news releases, click here.
+To see a sample of some news releases, click here.

 Funding comes from a variety of sources over many years including:

-For more information on the project, how to get involved, and what instruments are used, contact george.maynard@noaa.gov or erin@gomlf.org.
+For more information on the project, how to get involved, how to get a weekly update, what instruments are used, and where to find the data, contact george.maynard@noaa.gov.